 Below you will find PARCC scores for the 2015-2016 school year.
 MAS Charter School outperformed the State of New Mexico and comparative schools in both math and English Language Arts (ELA).
 Comparative schools are schools that serve students with a similar demographic to ours in regard to race/ethnicity, socio-economic status, student with disabilities, and English language learners.
 While we celebrate the fact that our 2015-2016 scores outperformed that of the State of New Mexico and our comparative schools, we recognize that we have plenty of room for improvement and with that; we commit to our students, their families, and the community that we will continue to do our part to close this achievement gap until it no longer exists.

-Take a closer look at our Level 1, 3, and 4 data.
+Take a closer look at our Level Data

-- We have on average 13% less students at beginning steps compared to the State of New Mexico and 39% less at beginning steps compared to a comparison school with a demographic similar to our demographic at MAS.
+- MAS has 11% less students at beginning steps as compared to the state averages and 33% less compared to a school with similar demographics.